RasterViewshed Task

 Result = ENVITask('RasterViewshed')

-Input properties (Set, Get): AZIMUTH, COMBINATION, HEIGHT, HORIZONTAL_FIELD_OF_VIEW, INPUT_RASTER, OUTPUT_RASTER_URI, PITCH, PIXEL_LOCATION, RANGE, VERTICAL_FIELD_OF_VIEW
+Input parameters (Set, Get): AZIMUTH, COMBINATION, HEIGHT, HORIZONTAL_FIELD_OF_VIEW, INPUT_RASTER, OUTPUT_RASTER_URI, PITCH, PIXEL_LOCATION, RANGE, VERTICAL_FIELD_OF_VIEW

 AZIMUTH (optional)